 Tips for Rolling Over Your 401(k)

 - A financial advisor can help you decide whether rolling over your 401(k) is right for you.
-SmartAsset’s financial advisor tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+SmartAsset’s financial advisor tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you choose to roll over your retirement savings into a new 401(k) or IRA, you can contact your plan’s administrator and request a direct rollover.
 By doing so, you’ll avoid the possibility of exceeding the 60-day threshold and owing taxes on the money.